lyndon025/playtested/src/content/article/2022-12-16-the-story-behind-the-baba-yaga-explored--blacktail---review.md

 ---
-title: "The story behind the Baba Yaga explored | Blacktail - Review"
+author: lyndonguitar
+category: Review
-description: "Slavic fairy tales, good and evil, and a first person archery survival adventure.
+description: Slavic fairy tales, good and evil, and a first person archery survival adventure.
 The story behind the infamous Baba Yaga is explored in this new game titled Blacktail.
-You play as the teenage girl Yaga, trying to find his twin sister Zora and other children who have all gone missing."
+You play as the teenage girl Yaga, trying to find his twin sister Zora and other children who have all gone missing.
+featured: false
 pubDate: 2022-12-16
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "blacktail"]
+tags:
-featured: false
+- taptap
+- blacktail
-thumb: "/images/reviews/2022-12-16-the-story-behind-the-baba-yaga-explored--blacktail---review-0.avif"
+thumb: /images/reviews/2022-12-16-the-story-behind-the-baba-yaga-explored--blacktail---review-0.avif
+title: The story behind the Baba Yaga explored | Blacktail - Review
 ---

 <div class="gallery">